Bee bole: Design and construction of bee boles and bee shelters

 The base upon which the skep sits is variable in design - circular, semicircular or square - and occasionally has a protruding lip for the bees to alight upon when they return from foraging.
 The hole in the skep faces onto this lip.
 The example at the Queen's Head Inn, Tirril, in the English Lake District, has sandstone slabs placed vertically and horizontally to produce several cavities for skeps.
 An ornate example set into a wall at Kersland House in Stewarton, Ayrshire, Scotland was an alcove with carved decorations.

 Sometimes, larger bee boles, or 'bee alcoves' are found, which would take several skeps.

 A bee shelter is a wooden or stone structure, built against a wall or free-standing, with one or more shelves to accommodate several skeps.
 A Victorian example is The Bee Shelter at Hartpury in Gloucestershire.

-With the introduction of the Stewarton hive and Langstroth hives, skeps eventually ceased to be used.
+With the introduction of the Stewarton hive and Langstroth hives, skeps eventually fell out of use.
 Bee boles were no longer made and those that survive are sometimes used for decorative purposes; although many people may be unaware of the original purpose of the recesses in the walls of their property, the majority of owners are careful to preserve or even restore their bee boles.

-The arrangement of 'hedge alcoves' occasionally seen in formal gardens may be a form of bee bole, such as at Erddig Hall in Clwyd, Cymru, although this is not certain.
+The arrangement of 'hedge alcoves' occasionally seen in formal gardens may be a form of bee bole, such as at Erddig Hall in Clwyd, Wales, although this is not certain.

 Some bee boles and other traditional beekeeping structures are part of a listed property, or are listed in their own right.
 Many examples can be found on the historic buildings websites for England, Scotland, Wales, and Ireland.